W1W1-M/WP-plugintemplate/README.md

 - Update this plugin template with any WordPress standard plugin practices.

 ### Shortcode
-To display the list of job offers, use the `[offres]` shortcode in your WordPress posts or pages.
+To display the list of job offers, use the `[shortcode_toutes_les_offres]` shortcode in your WordPress posts or pages.

 ## Customization
 To customize the appearance of the job offers displayed by the plugin, you can use the following IDs and classes in your CSS: